bernharl/FYS4150-Project-2/README.md

 ## Structure:

 * src/Jacobi_argorithm.cpp Contains all methods used in calculations.
 * src/main.cpp Runs the methods in Jacobi_algorithm.cpp.
+Results are saved in src/eigendata.dat
 * src/tests_main.cpp Contains all unit tests run by Catch2.
+* src/plot_infinity.py Plots the absolute errors of the first four eigenvalues of quantum dots in three dimensions with a single electron.
+Plots are saved in /doc/figures
 * src/plot_states.py Plots the ground state eigenvectors for a harmonic oscillator well with repulsive Coulomb interaction.
+Plots are saved in doc/figures/
 &nbsp;